Donaldson-Thomas invariants of local elliptic surfaces via the topological vertex: Including the Behrend function

 Note that $\Hilb^{n}(Y,C)\subset \Hilb (Y)$ and let $\nu$ denote the Behrend function on $\Hilb (Y)$.
 Our conjecture is the following:

 \begin{conjecture} where $\nu ([C])$ is the value of the Behrend function at the point $[C]\in \Hilb (Y)$. \end{conjecture}

 \begin{remark} Conceivably, the condition that $C_{\red}$ has locally toric singularities could be weakened, although we do not have any evidence for this case.
-Our conjecture is true for $Y$ a (globally) toric Calabi-Yau.
-This follows from the computations in \cite{MNOP1}.
+Our conjecture is true for $Y$ a (globally) toric Calabi-Yau, with torus $T$, and $C \subset Y$ any $T$-fixed Cohen-Macaulay curve.
+In this case both sides of our conjecture can be computed by restricting to the $T$-fixed points, which are isolated.
+The Behrend function at such a fixed point $P$ is given by $\nu(P) = (-1)^{\dim T_P\Hilb (Y)}$, \cite[Thm.~3.4]{Behrend-Fantechi08}.
+The calculation of $(-1)^{\dim T_{P}\Hilb (Y)}$ is done in \cite{MNOP1}; specifically, the LHS of the equation in \cite[Thm~2]{MNOP1} is easily seen to be $(-1)^{\dim T_{P}\Hilb (Y)}$ while the RHS clearly obeys the formula in our conjecture.

 One could also make the much stronger conjecture that

 for all $[Z]\in \Hilb^{n}(Y,C)$.
 This would of course imply our conjecture as stated.
 However, we do not know whether this stronger version holds, even in the case where $Y$ is $\CC^{3}$ and $C$ is empty.
 In this case, this stronger conjecture says that the Behrend function on $\Hilb^{n}(\CC^{3})$ is the constant function $(-1)^{n}$. \end{remark}